ThatCoolCoder/spnr.js/editorDocumentation/makingRelease.md

 ## Step 1: Update version number

 Choose a new version number according to [Semantic versioning](https://semver.org/).
-Then insert it into the following files:
+Then insert it into `/package.json`.
-- `/src/core.js` (there are two places this it is used in this file - in the license comment and in defining `spnr.VERSION`).
-- `/userReference/htmlContentsTemplate.html`.
-- `/package.json`.

 ## Step 2: Build and minify